 DSPM vendors are taking a cloud-first approach to make it easier to discover, classify, assess, prioritize, and remediate data security issues.
 They are solving cloud security concerns by automating data detection and protection activities in a dynamic environment and at a massive scale.

-Gartner Research summarizes the DSPM space, saying, “Data security posture management provides visibility as to where sensitive data is, who has access to that data, how it has been used and what the security posture of the data store or application is.
+Gartner Research summarizes the DSPM space, saying, “Data security posture management provides visibility as to where sensitive data is, who has access to that data, how it has been used, and what the security posture of the data store or application is.
 In simple terms, DSPM vendors and products provide “data discovery+” — that is, in-depth data discovery plus varying combinations of data observability features.
-Such features may include real-time visibility into data ﬂows, risk and compliance with data security controls.
+Such features may include real-time visibility into data ﬂows, risk, and compliance with data security controls.
 The objective is to identify security gaps and undue exposure.
 DSPM accelerates assessments of how data security posture can be enforced through complementary data security controls.”
 To summarize Gartner’s definition, DSPM provides visibility as to where sensitive data is, who has access to that data, how it has been used, and what the security posture of the data store or application is.

 The foundation of a DSPM offering is data discovery and classification.
 Reports like Forrester’s Now Tech: Data Discovery And Classification, Q4 2020 dive deep into data discovery and classification technologies, which in Forrester’s case aligns to five segments: data management, information governance, privacy, security, and specialist concerns.
-These segments align to three major buying centers: global risk and compliance, security, and business units/product owners.
+These segments align with three major buying centers: global risk and compliance, security, and business units/product owners.

 DSPM focuses on delivering automated, continuous, and highly accurate data discovery and classification for security teams.
-The following list provides clarity on how these approaches align to buying centers, all of which have data discovery and classification needs, but as you will see below, want to leverage it for different purposes:
+The following list provides clarity on how these approaches align with buying centers, all of which have data discovery and classification needs, but as you will see below, want to leverage it for different purposes:

 Posture management solutions abound